-Improving bone health – Celeriac contains high amounts of vitamin K and phosphorus, which help in bone metabolism and reducing the risk of osteoporosis.
-8 Vitamin K is especially important for bone health because it promotes calcium absorption and prevents bone deterioration.9
+- Improving bone health — Celeriac contains vitamin K and phosphorus, which may help in bone metabolism and reducing the risk of osteoporosis.8 Vitamin K is especially important for bone health because it may help promote calcium absorption and inhibit bone deterioration.9